WokLibCodeClub/SpaceRace/step05-add_lives/readme.md

 </details>

-Now call the `update_lives` function after it is defined in order to write the number of lives to the screen before the start of the main loop:
+Now call the `update_lives` function immediately after you have decreased the number of lives by 1 when the rocket touches a rock, ***and again*** immediately after it is defined in order to write the number of lives to the screen before the start of the main loop:

 ```python
 update_lives()